About Laughing Cloud

-Growing up in a small Southern Ontario town with a father who couldn’t relate to him, a mother who was forced to take yearly excursions to mental institutions and a sister who psychologists and psychiatrists bestowed practically every Greek and Latin word in the book to, he very early on immersed himself in the refuge of physics, mathematics and the organ works of Johann Sebastian Bach.
+Growing up isolated in a small Southern Ontario town, Paul very early on immersed himself in the refuge of physics, mathematics and the organ works of Johann Sebastian Bach.

-As a teenager, Paul made a vow to help humanity through science and mathematics.
+As a teenager, he made a vow to help humanity through science and mathematics.

-By the time he had enrolled in the Honours Physics program at The University of Waterloo, (Canada’s M.I.T.) he became obsessed with a fundamental question framed within a sea of human suffering.
+By the time he had enrolled in the Honours Physics program at The University of Waterloo, (Canada’s M.I.T.)
+Paul became obsessed with a fundamental question framed within a sea of human suffering.